FYP-ScamSword/scam-chat/README.md

 PORT=8081
 ```

 3. Start the application locally with `npm run start`.
+Alternatively, you can also build and run the projectwith Docker using the provided `Dockerfile` and `docker-compose.yml`

 ## Roadmap